 Moscow’s attempt to claim a larger area of the Arctic Circle extending as far as the pole is based on its contention that the Arctic seabed and Siberia are linked by one continental shelf.

-“Then Russia can give foundation to its claim to more than a million square kilometres of the oceanic shelf,” said a newsreader for Russia’s state news channel Vesti-24.
+“Then Russia can give foundation to its claim to more than a million square kilometres of the oceanic shelf,” said a newsreader for Russia’s state news channel Vesti-24 during the expedition.

-Oceanographers in the expedition team will study the seabed and establish that Russia and the North Pole are part of the same shelf.
+Oceanographers also studied the seabed in an effort to establish that Russia and the North Pole are part of the same shelf.